kpaede/Verovio-Music-Renderer/README.md

 ```

 ## Rendering Options
-In the settings of the Obsidian plugin, you can adjust several important parameters globally for all renderings.
-You can also apply custom settings for a specific rendering by adding them like this:
+In the settings menu of the Obsidian plugin, you can adjust several important parameters globally for all renderings.
+You can also apply custom settings for a specific rendering by adding them to your code block in Obsidian.
+Please refer to the [Verovio documentation](https://book.verovio.org/toolkit-reference/toolkit-options.html) for available options.
+Note that not all options may work and that they interfere with each other.

 ```
 COPY FROM HERE